In the Rehabilitation, Reintegration & Recovery space

 This can be caused by a variety of factors, such as sleep disorders, bladder obstruction as well as simply drinking too much fluid before bed.

 If one has chronic pain, one is less likely to be able to experience deep sleep.
-This also means that they might stay awake at night—and the sleep, however little it is, will not be sufficient.
+This also means that they might stay awake at night, and the sleep, however little it is, will not be sufficient.
 The overall quality of sleep is hampered.
+Addressing pain is often a key part of curing sleep disorders related to discomfort.

 The fear of falling asleep or staying asleep is called sleep anxiety.
 It is closely related to problems such as anxiety, and more often than not, one can affect the other.